 B. EPHESIANS 4:5

 There is … one Lord, one faith, one baptism.

-Here is an emphatic statement by Paul to the Ephesian Church that there is only one legitimate saving faith.
+This emphatic statement by Paul to the Ephesian Church declares there is only one legitimate saving faith.

 C. EPHESIANS 4:11–13

 And He gave some … as pastors and teachers for the equipping of the saints for the work of service, to the building up of the body of Christ; until we all attain to the unity of the faith, and of the knowledge of the Son of God, to a mature man….

 Notice the contextual use of the faith.
 The word and idea of unity precedes it.
 Without doctrinal homogeneity, i.e., a common understanding of what the faith consists of, there cannot be visceral unity in the body of Christ.
 True biblical unity stems from a common belief in the faith,(or as we will see, the synonym “sound doctrine”).
 Further notice from this passage that unity in the faith stems from the under shepherds God has given to His Church…i.e., pastor-teachers.
 As they teach God’s Word, the followers of Christ are grounded in the faith, resulting in a unified body of believers.
 A failure to teach the emphatic singularity of genuine, saving faith only leads to doctrinal confusion and division and subsequent disunity of the body.